ndarville/workfolio/README.md

         https://github.com/{{ github_username }}/{{ github_username }}.github.io/edit/master/data/links.yml

-5. Update your config in `_config.yml` as well, using Git or the browser interface at
+5. Update your config in `_config.yml` as well with Git or the browser interface at

         https://github.com/{{ github_username }}/{{ github_username }}.github.io/edit/master/data/_config.yml

     You only need to update the `name` and `url` fields under `Required settings`.

-Your site should, eventually, be updated to reflect the changes, with the feed available at
+Your site should eventually be updated to reflect the changes with the feed available at

     https://{{ github_username }}.github.io/links.atom

 Congrats on your new site!

-**NB:** Remember to link to the HTTPS version of you website, as GitHub Pages does not redirect from HTTP automatically.
-(If you forget, it’s not the end of the world.)
+**NB:** Remember to link to the *HTTPS* version of you website, as GitHub Pages does not redirect from HTTP automatically.
+(If you forget or don’t understand what this means, it’s not the end of the world.)

 Can I use a custom domain name?
 -------------------------------
-[You sure can][custom-github-pages], but this is for what you might call intermediate technical users.
+[You sure can][custom-github-pages], but this is for what you might call technical people.

 I use it myself for [some of my projects][hafnia-times].

 I can’t get it to work :(
 -------------------------